FAQ's about Permanent Hair Removal

 Can you help with ingrown hair removal?

-Using a sterile lancet and surgical gloves, we can remove the ingrown hair.
+Using sterile lancet instruments, topical anesthetic, topical antiseptic, and surgical gloves, we can safely remove ingrown hairs.

 Top